-Not in principal.
+Not in principle.
 Payment must be made in one instalment when you apply for the course and have been accepted.
-Once we have received your full payment, you will be enrolled on to the course.
-However, if you can explain your circumstances over an email I may allow you to pay over four installments over the first four months if you set up a direct debit with your banks and commit to the payments for the whole year.
+Once we have received your full payment, you will be enrolled onto the course.
+However, if you can explain your circumstances over an email I may consider it if you set up a direct debit with your banks and commit to the payments for the whole year.

 You receive a full refund less a £50 withdrawal fee if you withdraw from the course seven days after the semester start date.
 You will not receive a refund after the first week.

 Attendance is voluntary.
 If you miss any classes, you can catch up by accessing the video recording of the lesson within the week online.